forestgrape/coronavirus/coronavirus.md

 ## Tissue Tropism of Sars-CoV-2
 [in rework to remove errata and to clarify]<br>
 The task determine to habitat of Sars-CoV-2 can be tackled either
-* a [theoretical constraint based deduction](#constraint-deduction) based on the cell tropism of SARS-CoV-2
+* a [theoretical deduction](#constraint-deduction) based on the cell tropism of SARS-CoV-2.
+The cell tropism in turn is based on in vivo and in vitro experiments and observations.
-* or by an [empirical deduction](#empirical-reasoning) based on observations of Covid-19 cases.
+* an [empirical deduction](#empirical-reasoning) based on observations of Covid-19 cases.

 ### Theoretical Deduction
 In the following the [tissue tropism](#tissue-tropism) of Sars-CoV-2 is deduced its [cell tropism](#cell-tropism-of-sars-cov-2) and the reachability of the tissue in question.